Self-attention-based non-linear basis transformations for compact latent space modelling of dynamic optical fibre transmission matrices: INTRODUCTION

-\section{Introduction}
+\section{INTRODUCTION}

-Lensless endoscopic imaging using ultra-thin multi-mode fibre (MMF) represents a state-of-the-art approach to achieve minimally invasive \textit{in vivo} imaging.
-It enables access to inner regions of the body, such as the brain or blood vessels, for advanced biomedical imaging devices \cite{psaltis2016imaging}.
-These MMFs efficiently transmit light along their length due to a tailored refractive index profile, which is modelled physically by linear differential equations (e.g., Maxwell's equations).
-When spatially discretized, these equations become linear matrix equations, with input and output fields represented as complex-valued vectors and the effect of the fibres represented by complex-valued \textit{transmission matrices (TMs)}:
+Lensless endoscopic imaging using ultra-thin multi-mode fibres (MMFs) offers a state-of-the-art method for minimally invasive \textit{in vivo} imaging, allowing access to deep body regions such as the brain or blood vessels for advanced biomedical imaging \cite{psaltis2016imaging}.
+MMFs efficiently transmit light along their length due to a tailored refractive index profile, which is modelled physically by linear differential equations (Maxwell's equations).
+When spatially discretised, these equations become linear matrix equations, with input and output fields represented as complex-valued vectors and the effect of the fibres represented by complex-valued \textit{transmission matrices (TMs)}: